Poetry in the Land of the Twelve Churches

 THE POWER OF POETRY

-CS Lewis favours the approach oblique: 'No man who bothers about originality will ever be original if you simply try to tell the truth... you will, nine times out of ten, become original without ever having noticed it.'
+CS Lewis certainly saw merit in being straightforward: 'No man who bothers about originality will ever be original.
+Whereas, if you simply try to tell the truth... you will, nine times out of ten, become original without ever having noticed it.'

-So, bang out some honest copy, but keep an eye on your publisher, for (as Oscar W said): 'A poet can survive everything except a misprint.'
+So come on, word-smiths, bang out some honest copy, but (of course) keep an eye on your publisher, for (as Oscar W said): 'A poet can survive everything except a misprint.'

 And all that'll do pretty well to justify a page of poetry from 'The Land of The Twelve Churches'...